celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 create an account and a new app for Celo Alfajores and copy the RPC URL

-Save your RPC URL in the ‘.env’ file.
-Then import it in the ‘hardhat.config.js’ file.
+Save your RPC URL in the `.env` file.
+Then import it in the `hardhat.config.js` file.

 **Getting Deployer's Private Key**: